Snowpark Container Services: Working with services

 Copy

-Create multiple service instances and configure autoscaling
+Creating multiple service instances and enabling autoscaling

 By default, Snowflake runs one instance of the service in the specified compute pool.
 To manage heavy workloads, you can run multiple service instances by setting the MIN_INSTANCES and MAX_INSTANCES properties, which specify the minimum number of instances of the service to start with and the maximum instances Snowflake can scale to when needed.